 There are quite a few free wet weather locations around Sydney.
 But with over six hundred weddings in NSW each week and maybe a hundred plus weddings in Sydney, those wet weather locations quickly become packed with Brides and Grooms lining up for a photo, and it gets busier than Pitt St.

 So if the weather forecast a few days before is for torrential rain, then it might be worth considering the idea of booking an indoor location for wedding photos.
-Pretty much any location, building, hotel, venue, etc can be booked if arranged for well in advance.
-I won’t give specific locations here, but think of modern buildings, historic buildings, five-star hotel foyers, sporting venues, theatres, aquariums, museums, libraries, barrel rooms etc. Think outside the box.
+Pretty much any location, building, hotel, venue etc can be booked if arranged for well in advance.
+Think outside the box.
 And it would be even better if you choose a location that has some meaning to you.
+By booking a wet weather location for your photos, you will give yourself more choices on the day.
+If it’s a beautiful day on your wedding and you don’t end up using it then you will get beautiful photos outside.
+And if it is raining on your wedding day then you will be equally excited to go to the location that you booked.

 4. Be Brave!

-You know what happens to your hair in wet weather, even if it’s a little bit if drizzle?
-The frizz or limp look come to mind.
+You know what happens to your hair in wet weather, even if it’s a little bit of drizzle?
+The frizz or limp look comes to mind.
 And when it does rain it is also often accompanied by a certain amount of wind as well.

-With the use of some flash and some creative photography you can capture something quite unique in the rain at night.
-So during the reception step outside and dance in the rain :)
+With the use of some flash and some creative photography, you can capture something quite unique in the rain at night.
+Night photos in the rain can look really cool.
+You put a flash or some flashes around to light up the rain… and boom!
+So during the reception step outside and dance in the rain a little :)

 7. Stay Positive